bsc-loca/SafeDE/README.md

 - RTL of the design (top level and slack handler submodule) can be found in `hdl`.
 - `synthesis` contains scripts for early area and frequency evaluation with vivado.
 - `tb` contains the vhdl files and the Makefile to launch the test-bench with QuestaSim.
-- `API` contains a c library to configure and control SafeDE.
+- `Baremetal_Drivers` contains a c library to configure and control SafeDE in a baremetal system.
 - `ci` contains files for the continuous integration.